intel/ansible-intel-aws-mysql/roles/intel_optimized_mysql_server_ico_by_densify/README.md

         ansible-galaxy  collection install <intel.ansible-intel-aws-mysql>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location.
    Use below approaches

    1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-mysql>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: collection will download collection, you can remove as per need.

-   2. Download source and Copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download source and copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-mysql.git
        cd ansible-intel-aws-mysql